ARUNPANDIYAN-RA/SQL-Projects/Medical_Data_History/README.md

 ***

-## Objectives 🎯
+## Project Goals 🎯
-we have to execute the below tasks
+we have to execute the below tasks using sql queries

 ### 1. Show first name, last name, and gender of patients who's gender is 'M'
 ### 2. Show first name and last name of patients who does not have allergies.